 The 1941 Bantam BRC-40 seen here has an extended wheelbase, with its custom body riveted rather than welded together, and the rear body dropping down to the sides of a rear step.
-The paint color is unknown, but judging from the way "Bantam" is lettered on the side in fire department style, it was probably painted red.
+The "Bantam" name is lettered on the red paint in fire department style.

 A handwritten note found with the photos indicates that three were built, with one on duty at the factory's loading dock, one in the office area, and one to be assigned where any flammable materials might be in use.
 There may also have been thought given to the possibility of enemy sabotage, as Bantam built trailers, torpedo motors and landing gear for the rest of the war.

 Even in a noisy factory environment, people would have heard this BRC-40 coming, with its massive Sterling siren.

 The jeep is equipped with two large carbon dioxide cylinders, each with a coil of hose and a CO2 horn attached, plus a number of water and soda acid extinguishers loaded into the passenger area, and a couple of carbon tetrachloride extinguishers behind each front fender.